 *Students who do hold a diploma from other programmes which are not listed here are welcome to apply.
 Applications will be considered on a case-by-case basis.

-Applicants who are not graduates from one of the five local polytechnics, but have completed a formal 12-year education equivalent to A-Levels, are eligible to apply for the following degree programme at SIT.
+Applicants who are not graduates from one of the five local polytechnics, but have completed a formal 12-year education equivalent to A-Levels, are eligible to apply.

 All students will have to complete an attachment at the home campus of Technical University of Munich (TUM) in Germany within the final semester of their degree program.
 Students will undergo matriculation at the TUM home campus when they attend the Overseas Immersion Programme.
 The exact duration of their stay in Germany may vary with each student but in general, students from the EEIT degree programme will have to spend about 12 weeks abroad, whilst students from the CE degree programme will have to spend about 17 weeks abroad.
 EEIT students will carry out their Bachelor’s thesis under supervision by their German professors.
 CE students, in addition to the Bachelor’s thesis, will have to attend laboratory courses on Physical Chemistry and Chemical Engineering at the home campus.